cybertraining-dsc/su21-reu-366/project/index.md

 ## Abstract

-In the artificial intelligence world, handwriting recognition has proven itself to be one of the most challenging research areas.
-However, over the years, there has been many developments and applications made in this field.
-Today, there are handwriting recognition systems that convert handwritten text into digital forms, help the visually-impaired to read, and serve as a very efficient archival tool.
-This research will use machine learning tools to recognize handwriting styles, and to analyze whether the handwriting styles are from men or women.
+In the artificial intelligence world, handwriting recognition has become a very established area.
+Over the years, there have been many developments and applications made in this field.
+There are handwriting recognition systems that convert handwritten text/numbers into digital forms, help the visually impaired read, and serve as a very efficient archival tool.
+This research will use machine learning tools to recognize different handwriting styles of the letter A.

 Contents